lawrennd/snippets/_ml/includes/logistic-regression-gradient-descent.md

 \setupcode{import matplotlib.pyplot as plt}
 \code{print(w)}

-\notes{What does the magnitude of the weight vectors tell you about the different parameters and their influence on outcome?
-Are the weights of roughly the same size, if not, how might you fix this?}
+\writeassignment{What does the magnitude of the weight vectors tell you about the different parameters and their influence on outcome?
+Are the weights of roughly the same size, if not, how might you fix this?}{10}

 \code{g_test, Phi_test = predict(w, X_test, linear)
 np.sum(g_test[y_test]>0.5)}